dfang/deployer/README.md

 deploy_vpn
 ==========

-install and configure a vpn on a ubuntu server (pptp)
+install and configure a pptp vpn server on a ubuntu server (12.04 or 14.04)

 1. upload your public key to your server
  `ssh-copy-id ubuntu@ip`